Sibongumenzi-Nkosi/Credit-Risk-Prediction-Model/README.md

-# Credit-Risk-Prediction-Model
-Built an end-to-end ML system achieving 84.5% ROC-AUC using Python (Pandas, Scikit-learn).
-Engineered 5 business-logic features (Payment Burden, Delinquency Score, etc.).
-Deployed as REST API with Flask/Waitress (300ms response time)

-The name of the Python Script is **ProML.py**

 # Credit Risk Prediction Model

 **Goal:** Developed a pipeline for credit risk prediction, from data cleaning to model deployment and monitoring.